 Recipes by Kimberly Nicole Hung, RND | Photos by Javier Lobregat

-Registered nutritionist-dietitian Kimberly Hung, who currently works at the Weight Management and Bariatric Metabolic Center at St. Luke’s Medical Center Quezon City says that people usually have a misconception with nutrition.
-Most Filipinos cut out certain foods from their diet thinking that it would contribute to a healthier diet but Hung says that it’s all about controlling portions and choosing high-quality options.
+Registered nutritionist-dietitian Kimberly Hung, who currently works at the Weight Management and Bariatric Metabolic Center at St. Luke’s Medical Center Quezon City, says that people usually have a misconception with nutrition.
+Most Filipinos cut out certain foods thinking that it would contribute to a healthier diet but Hung says that it’s all about controlling portions and choosing high-quality options.
 “But stay away from sugary drinks and beverages,” she cautions.
-And yes, Hung would know; after all, she caters to patients who deal with hypertension, diabetes, and weight gain or loss and works out and powerlifts during her days off.
+And yes, Hung would know; after all, she caters to patients who deal with hypertension, diabetes, and weight gain or loss and works out and power lifts during her days off.
 Here are Hung’s insanely easy recommendations on how to eat healthy throughout the day.

 Blend one frozen lakatan banana, 1/2 scoop of whey protein, and one mango cheek.
 Top with a tablespoon of chia seeds and toasted oatmeal.
 You have the option to sprinkle stevia or natural sweeteners.